Cloud vs On-Premise vs Hybrid: Make Your Strategic Choice

 Start with less critical workloads to build experience with cloud operations.

-๐ฏ Decision Framework for Dutch Organizations
+๐ฏ Decision Framework for European Organizations

 When Cloud is the Right Choice